cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/030-research-process.md

 title: Research Process
 slug: research-process
 abstract: the phase of making research in International Relations study
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## Summary

-PHASE 1: DECIDING WHAT TO RESEARCH
+PHASE 1: DECIDING WHAT TO **RESEARCH**

 - Step 1: formulating a research problem